modulesro/module-digital-systems/README.md

 • program expects two correct input arguments:

-  1, first argument IS mandatory root path where search for files should start and must be directory e.g. "/c/work/modulesro/"
+  1, first argument IS mandatory root path where search for files should start and must be directory e.g. "/c/work/modulesro"

 2, second argument IS NOT mandatory and represents valid file mask e.g. "*.txt" . if not passed default all files is used

 • examples of call:

-  ruby ./duplicates.rb /c/work/modulesro/ *.txt    => compare all txt files
+  ruby ./duplicates.rb /c/work/modulesro *.bin    => compare all txt files

-  ruby ./duplicates.rb /c/work/modulesro/          => compare all files
+  ruby ./duplicates.rb /c/work/modulesro          => compare all files

-it has been tested on unix and win platforms and also tested on files with same MD5 hash and same file size but with different content
+it has been tested on unix and win platforms including hidden files and symbolic links and also tested on files with same MD5 hash and same file size but with different content (MD5 collision => see examples first-md5-collision.bin and second-md5-collision.bin)